duplisea/gslea/README.md

 package that gathers up physical, chemical, planktonic, plankton phenological and fish survey data into one place.
 This is a standalone R package that can be called from scripts or other packages for use.
-The data are provided spatially by the GSL ecoregions determined in Quebec Region in Spring 2019 (Fig. 1).
+The data are provided spatially by the GSL ecosystem approach regions (EAR) determined in Quebec Region in Spring 2019 (Fig. 1).
+Some data indices that cover areas larger than EARs are provided.

 The package has been developed to allow for easy and consistent updating via automated scripts from tables provides by several individuals.
 This